ansible/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 * When using Ansible trademarks in the body of written text, you should use the following credit line in a prominent place, usually a footnote.

     For Registered Trademarks:
-    - [Name of Trademark] is a registered trademark of Ansible, Inc. in the United States and other countries.
+    - [Name of Trademark] is a registered trademark of Red Hat, Inc. in the United States and other countries.

     For Unregistered Trademarks (TMs/SMs):
-    - [Name of Trademark] is a trademark of Ansible, Inc. in the United States and other countries.
+    - [Name of Trademark] is a trademark of Red Hat, Inc. in the United States and other countries.

     For registered and unregistered trademarks:
-    - [Name of Trademark] is a registered trademark and [Name of Trademark] is a trademark of Ansible, Inc. in the United States and other countries.
+    - [Name of Trademark] is a registered trademark and [Name of Trademark] is a trademark of Red Hat, Inc. in the United States and other countries.

 Guidelines for the proper use of trademarks:
 +++++++++++++++++++++++++++++++++++++++++++++